Saint Peter: Accounts

-Peter was a Jewish fisherman in Bethsaida (John 1:44).
+Peter was a Jewish fisherman born in Bethsaida.
 He was named Simon, the son of a man named Jonah or John.
-The three Synoptic Gospels recount how Peter's mother-in-law was healed by Jesus at their home in Capernaum (Matthew 8:14–17, Mark 1:29–31, Luke 4:38); this passage clearly depicts Peter as being married or widowed.
-1 Corinthians 9:5 has also been taken to imply that he was married.
+The three Synoptic Gospels recount how Peter's mother-in-law was healed by Jesus at their home in Capernaum; these passages depict Peter as being married or widowed.
+First Corinthians 9:5 has also been taken to imply that he was married.

-In the Synoptic Gospels, Peter (then Simon) was a fisherman along with his brother, Andrew, and the sons of Zebedee, James and John.
-The Gospel of John also depicts Peter fishing, even after the resurrection of Jesus, in the story of the Catch of 153 fish.
-In Matthew and Mark, Jesus called Simon and his brother Andrew to be "fishers of men" (Matthew 4:18–19, Mark 1:16–17).
+In the synoptic gospels, Peter (then Simon) was a fisherman along with his brother Andrew and the sons of Zebedee, James and John.
+The Gospel of John also depicts Peter fishing, even after the resurrection of Jesus, in the story of the catch of 153 fish.
+In Matthew and Mark, Jesus called Simon and his brother Andrew to be "fishers of men".

-In the Confession of Peter he proclaims Jesus to be the Christ (Jewish Messiah), as described in the three Synoptic Gospels: Matthew 16:13–20, Mark 8:27–30 and Luke 9:18–21.
+In the Confession of Peter, he proclaims Jesus to be the Christ (Jewish Messiah), as described in the three synoptic gospels.
 It is there, in the area of Caesarea Philippi, that he receives from Jesus the name Cephas (Aramaic Kepha), or Peter (Greek Petros).

-In Luke, Simon Peter owns the boat that Jesus uses to preach to the multitudes who were pressing on him at the shore of Lake Gennesaret (Luke 5:3).
-Jesus then amazes Simon and his companions James and John (Andrew is not mentioned) by telling them to lower their nets, whereupon they catch a huge number of fish.
-Immediately after this, they follow him (Luke 5:4–11).
-The Gospel of John gives a comparable account of "The First Disciples" (John 1:35–42).
+In Luke, Simon Peter owns the boat that Jesus uses to preach to the multitudes who are pressing on him at the shore of Lake Gennesaret.
+Jesus then amazes Simon and his companions, James and John (Andrew is not mentioned) by telling them to lower their nets, whereupon they catch a huge number of fish.
+Immediately after this, they follow him.
+The Gospel of John gives a comparable account of "The First Disciples."
 In John, the readers are told that it was two disciples of John the Baptist (Andrew and an unnamed disciple) who heard John the Baptist announce Jesus as the "Lamb of God" and then followed Jesus.
-Andrew then went to his brother Simon, saying, "We have found the Messiah", and then brought Simon to Jesus.
+Andrew then goes to his brother Simon, saying, "We have found the Messiah", and then brings Simon to Jesus, who immediately names him as "Cephas".

-Three of the four gospels—Matthew, Mark and John—recount the story of Jesus walking on water.
-Matthew additionally describes Peter walking on water for a moment but beginning to sink when his faith wavers (Matthew 14:28–31).
+Three of the four Gospels—Matthew, Mark, and John – recount the story of Jesus walking on water.
+Matthew additionally describes Peter walking on water for a moment but beginning to sink when his faith wavers.